 Are you expecting the streamlined and easy-to-use interfaces of a B2B eCommerce site?
 The line between B2B and B2C eCommerce is blurring.
-It can maximize the user satisfaction when the website is easy to navigate and provide a personalized experience so customers can find what they need quickly and easily.
+It can maximize user satisfaction when the website is easy to navigate and provides a personalized experience to find what they need quickly and easily.

 B2B Feature 3: Complex Pricing System

 Unlike B2C commerce, products and services in the B2B field may be tailor-made and customized to fit the corporate needs.
-There may also bulk quantity discount or certain corporate discounts from the sales representatives.
-Thus, pricing of B2B is relatively complex and it is hard to display to all customers.
-Most of the time, the price is hidden and required a secured login or ‘request for quote’ from the sales rep in order to access the pricing information.
+There may also bulk quantity discounts or certain corporate discounts from the sales representatives.
+Thus, the pricing of B2B is relatively complex, and it is hard to display to all customers.
+Most of the time, the price is hidden and requires a secured login or ‘request for quote’ from the sales rep to access the pricing information.

 Login-in to check the stock availability and price at Medline

-On some eCommerce platform, there will be tier-price to encourage the bulk orders.
+On some eCommerce platforms, there will be a tier-price to encourage bulk orders.
 With the larger order, the discount will be greater.

-To some distributors, they can manage to see wholesale price, tax inclusive price, discount rate and agreement price after log-in to the platform.
+Some distributors can see wholesale price, tax-inclusive price, discount rate, and agreement price after log-in into the platform.

-When possible, try to show the exact price targeting different customer segments or according to different product/service package.
+When possible, try to show the exact price targeting different customer segments or different product/service packages.
 B2B customers could get a price range for budgeting or approval before the precise quotation is confirmed.
-The pricing shows can also act as a customer filter – allowing the sales team to distinguish whether the coming leads are able to afford the product/service offerings.
+The pricing shows can also act as a customer filter – allowing the sales team to distinguish whether the coming leads can afford the product/service offerings.